Age Group Cut Off Date

-At the beginning of the 2019/20 cricket season, Auckland Cricket changed junior and youth cricket grades from school year (e.g. Year 5) to age grades (e.g. Under 10).
+Starting from the 2019/20 season, Auckland Cricket transitioned junior and youth grades from school year levels (e.g. Year 5) to age-based grades (e.g. Under 10).

 How it Works